sylefeb/Silice/learn-silice/Documentation.md

 A synchronized call to a subroutine takes at best two cycles: one cycle to jump to the subroutine initial state, and one cycle to jump back.

+> **Note:** Keep in mind that algorithms can also autorun and have their inputs/outputs bound to variables.
+Algorithms may also contain an `always_before` or `always_after` blocks that are always running.

 ## Pipelining